aijose/CarND-Advanced-Lane-Lines/project_report.md

 * **S channel:**

-  * Good: It does a good job of identifying the lane lines.
+  * **Good:** It does a good job of identifying the lane lines.
 While ignoring lighter shades in the road.
 This makes it useful for retaining lane lines while ignoring irrelevant colors in the road or background.

-  * Bad: It is not as effective as the Sobel gradient filter in capturing lane lines that are thin.
+  * **Bad:** It is not as effective as the Sobel gradient filter in capturing lane lines that are thin.
 Using the S-channel alone can therefore ignore some of the dashed lines in some of the video frames, thereby leading to failure of the algorithm.

 * **Sobel Gradient:**

-  * Good: It is very effective in capturing gradients in the image while ignoring regions that do not contain gradients.
+  * **Good:** It is very effective in capturing gradients in the image while ignoring regions that do not contain gradients.

-  * Bad: Because it is good in picking up gradients, it can also pickup gradients that that are not necessarily lane lines (e.g, sharp lines on the road)
+  * **Bad:** Because it is good in picking up gradients, it can also pickup gradients that that are not necessarily lane lines (e.g, sharp lines on the road)

 * **Red Channel:**

-  * Good: Since red is a component in both white and yellow colors (which are the colors of the lanes) it can be used in combination with other filters to exclude regions that are not lanes while retaining edges that are lanes.
+  * **Good:** Since red is a component in both white and yellow colors (which are the colors of the lanes) it can be used in combination with other filters to exclude regions that are not lanes while retaining edges that are lanes.

-  * Bad: It tends to retain all regions that contain red component and does not identify gradients.
+  * **Bad:** It tends to retain all regions that contain red component and does not identify gradients.

 Setting the thresholds for the red channel, Sobel gradient and S-channels and finding a way to combine them to capture relevant edges while ignoring irrelevant details required some experimentation.
+In the present work the following steps were followed to form a combined binary image of the edges:

+* Three channel/filter images were created -- Red, S-channel, Sobel gradient

+* Suitable thresholds were applied to create a binary image for each channel by experimenting with test images.

-Further discussion of some of the challenges faced in this process is discussed i the later part of this report.
+* The final binary image was formed by including performing and AND (&) operator between the Red channel and the S-channel and combining the result with the Sobel binary image using an OR (|) operator.
+Further discussion of some of the challenges faced in this process and the motivation behind the choices made is provided in the later part of this report.

 The edge detection algorithm captures all edges.
 Since we are only interested in the lane lines, we can eliminate edges associated with background and